-2016 BCAPL National Championships
+2017 BCAPL National Championships Tournament Regulations

-Tournament Regulations

-Welcome to the 2016 BCAPL National Championships.
+Welcome to the 2017 BCAPL National Championships.
 CueSports International (CSI) is committed to providing a level playing field for all competitors and access to all rules and regulations.
 To supplement the Official Rules of CueSports International, we have developed these Tournament Regulations to address specific tournament issues not covered in the rules.
 These Regulations are binding on all players, referees, and event officials.
 If there are any differences between the rules and these regulations, the regulations shall take precedence.
 Please ask any referee or event official if you have any questions concerning the rules or these tournament regulations.

 EVENT REGULATIONS - ALL DIVISIONS

-A1 Game Rules
+A1 Game Rules 2

-A2 Minimum Age
+A2 Minimum Age 2

-A3 Formats
+A3 Formats 2

-A4 A5 Determining First Break and Home Team
+A4 Determining First Break and Home Team 2

+A5 Retrieving & Submitting Score Sheets

-A5 A6 Racking
+A6 Racking

 A7 Scorekeeping

 A8 Delayed Progress

-A9 Forfeit Procedures 4
+A9 Forfeit Procedures

-A10 5

-A11
+Protest Procedures

+National Referees-in-Training

-A12 Disqualification 5
+Disqualification

-DIVIC TON PEGULATIONS CINCLES
+/(12

-ION REGULATIONS - SINGLES
+DIVIS SION REGULATIONS - SINGLES

-B1 Time-Outs О
+B1 Time-Outs 6

-DIVIS ION REGULATIONS - TEAMS
+DIVIS SION REGULATIONS - TEAMS

-C1 Team Rosters 6
+C1 Team Rosters

-C2 Minimum Number of Players Required
+C2 Minimum Number of Players Required 6

-C3 Score Sheets
+C3 Score Sheets 6

-C4 Play on Multiple Tables
+C4 Play on Multiple Tables 8

-C5 Coaching
+C5 Coaching 8

 C6 Time-Outs 9

 C7 Presence at the Table / Individual Game Forfeits 9

-RATIN IG ADVANCEMENT
+NG ADVANCEMENT

 D1 Rating Advancement 9

 S CODE

-E1 E2 Effective Times
+E1 Effective Times 0

+E2 Approved Clothing (All Events)

-E2 E3 Team Matching Shirts
+E3 Team Matching Shirts

 E4 Additional Approved Wear

 E5 Prohibited Clothing and Accessories

 E6 Electronic Equipment

-E7 Enforcement Procedures
+E7 Enforcement Procedures 12

-ΔΡΡΕΝ IDICES
+APPEI NDICES

-AFFEI Player Use of CTS 14
+А Player Use of CTS 14

-В Proper Completion of Score Sheets
+В Proper Completion of Score Sheets 20

-Ć ·
+С Tax Information